RAW vs JPEG: Why File Format Matters for Editing

 Blown highlights?
 RAW frequently recovers detail that looks completely white in the preview.
 JPEG has much less to work with.

-If you shoot in challenging light like backlit subjects, high contrast scenes, or situations where exposure is difficult, RAW provides a meaningful safety net.
+If you shoot in challenging light like backlit subjects, high contrast scenes, or low light situations where exposure is difficult, RAW provides a meaningful safety net.

 True White Balance Control